aurora14/Bits-CI/CONTRIBUTING.md

 ### Issues

 If you find something not working quite like you expect, please open an issue in GitHub.
 I will do my best to attend to it as quickly as it's possible.

+### Beta testing

+There is a limited number of spots available for beta testing.
+Contact me on the same address as specified in Features and Improvements to get beta link.